 This ride does have an old-school Disney feel to it with the Snow White theme and it also has one of the coolest show scenes of all the coasters at Disney World when you go into the diamond mine with the animatronic dwarfs.
 We wish it was a little longer because the storytelling aspect of the ride is top-notch.

-Seven Dwarfs Mine Train usually has the longest wait times at the Magic Kingdom, so make sure you either get a FastPass+ reservation for it or get to the park in time for rope drop and make it your first ride of the day.
+Seven Dwarfs Mine Train usually has the longest wait times at the Magic Kingdom, so either get a Lightning Lane reservation for it or get to the park in time for rope drop and make it your first ride of the day.

 - Thrill Level: 6/10